buchanana01/ve-content/docs/niagara-falls/README.md

 # Niagara Falls

 Erosion control efforts have always been of extreme importance.
 Underwater weirs redirect the most damaging currents, and the top of the falls has also been strengthened.
-In June 1969, the Niagara River was completely diverted from the American Falls for several months through construction of a temporary rock and earth dam.
+In June 1969, the <span data-mouseover-image-zoomto="eabf30bf">Niagara River</span> was completely diverted from the American Falls for several months through construction of a temporary rock and earth dam.
 During this time, two bodies were removed from under the falls, including a man who had been seen jumping over the falls, and the body of a woman, which was discovered once the falls dried.
 <param ve-image
        description="American Falls = wide waterfalls at center & left Bridal Veil Falls = narrow waterfalls at above right-of-center" attribution="James St. John"